March 18, 2018 by: Gary Born

 With all this snow, my thoughts of Spring grow stronger and more hopeful each day.
 And that got me thinking of all the activities there are to do in Camden and surrounding areas during Spring and Summer.
 Hiking.
 Kayaking.
 Fishing.
 Rock Climbing.
 Biking.
 Running.
 Sailing.
 Eating.
 Painting.
 Reading.
 Sleeping.
 Bird Watching.
 Gardening.
 Swimming.
 Boating.
 Drinking.
 Thus the ...ING.

 So this blog, part of a series, is dedicated to hikING.
 Simply put, the hiking is incredible.
 Only recently have I discovered the vast number of trails in the area.
 Some are for the more experienced hiker but most are for the basic or moderate hiker.
 And all are beautiful.
+If you are interested in hiking and are new or want to learn the basics here is a great article by Jenny on HobbyHelp.

 Maine Trail Finder is a hikers dream.
 If there's a trail, it's listed.
 Put in your destination and it provides a thorough list of trails, skill level, and other important information.
 Here are some of the more popular ones very close to Elms of Camden: